International Student Experience

 To learn more about SMCSU and upcoming events and opportunities to get involved check out their Instagram, or Website

-Each year, SMCSU elects one student to the role of Vice President of International Community Outreach, whose mandate is to support the needs of the International student population at St. Mike’s.
+Each year, SMCSU elects one student to the role of Vice President of International Community Outreach, whose mandate is to support the needs of the international student population at St. Mike’s.
 To learn more about this role and the activities that they will host, follow them at https://www.instagram.com/smcsu.ico/.
 You can also email them at ico.smcsu@gmail.com.

-For International Students in their final year, there are some important considerations to keep in mind!
+For international students in their final year, there are some important considerations to keep in mind.

-UofT’s Career Exploration & Education team is committed to helping all students navigate the transition from student to your post-graduate life.
+U of T’s Career Exploration & Education team is committed to helping you navigate the transition from student to your post-graduate life.
 Connecting with the team has three major benefits:

 • Options: Meet employers, industry experts and alumni.